IsaacScript/isaacscript/docs/example-mod.md

 ## 10) Applying the Poison

 Adding the poison is done with the `AddPoison` method.
-However, notice that your IDE will give you an error if you try to supply the player as the source:
+However, notice that VSCode will show you an error if you try to supply the player as the source:

 ```ts
 function applyGreenCandleEffect(player: EntityPlayer) {